 Keynote speaker, Inc., Magazine Columnist, Angel investor

-Join industry experts in our masterclasses in five distinctive areas and harvest invaluable soft skills.
-Our masterclasses are designed small and intimate to ensure that you take real learnings with you home.
+At Oxford Inspires you can join industry experts in our masterclasses in five distinctive areas and harvest invaluable soft skills.
+Our masterclasses were designed to be small and intimate to ensure that you take real learnings with you home.

 Oxford Inspires serves to help more women to break into entrepreneurship.
 Join our inspiring speakers and other female participants for drinks and networking over Sunday lunch.
 Come get inspired, get informed, and get ahead.

 Definitely!
 The vast majority of students attending Oxford Inspires are not entrepreneurs.
 The conference is a great way to gain commerical awareness, learn more about amazing innovations and get a sense of how our society and industry will develop in the coming years.
 You will have the opportunity to meet some of the most inspirational UK businessmen/women in person to get inspired, get informed and get ahead.

 A diverse range of topics, covering specific sectors of entrepreneurship.
 We have special sections of our conference devoted to artificial intelligence, social entrepreneurship, fintech, medical start-ups, data and optimisation, products and sales, women in entrepreneurship and venture capital.